citp/privacy-policy-historical/s/se/sec/securereservation.net.md

-> *The following text is extracted and transformed from the securereservation.net privacy policy that was archived on 2012-11-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121114060314id_/http%3A//www.securereservation.net/privacypolicy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the securereservation.net privacy policy that was archived on 2013-06-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130604041359id_/http%3A//www.securereservation.net/privacypolicy.php) for the most accurate reproduction.*

 # Privacy Policy - SecureReservation.net DHD Hospitality

-We highly value your trust in choosing DHD Hospitality Inc (securereservation.net) for your online hotel reservation.
+We highly value your trust in choosing SecureReservation.net for your online hotel reservation.
 Therefore, we will duly and diligently safeguard and protect the privacy and confidentiality of your personal details (including your credit card details).

 This privacy policy applies to all of our services (whether accessed or made available online or through any other platform or device (hereafter collectively referred to as the "website")).